ikuzuki/Data-Portfolio/README.md

 ## Contents
 - [**Winning Space Race with Data Science**](https://github.com/ikuzuki/Data-Portfolio/blob/main/Coursera%20IBM%20Data%20science%20capstone%20presentation.pdf)

   SpaceX’s Falcon 9 rocket launches can land and reuse their first stage which saves huge costs for each launch.
 However, sometimes during a test launch, the first stage may not land, this is often intentional and not due to accidents.
-The aim was to try to predict the launch outcome of spaceX rockets using publicly available data and without diving into the technical specifications of the rocket science.
+The aim was to try to predict the launch outcome of SpaceX rockets using publicly available data and without diving into the technical rocket science.

   **Key skills**: Data Collection, Data Wrangling, Data Visualisation, Machine Learning, SQL, Python